 The Western Seminary Counseling Program at the San Jose campus evaluates student progress in terms of strengths, limitations, and growing edges.
-Formal feedback on clinical performance is given to students enrolled in the clinical portion of the program on a semester basis by the faculty members leading the practicum and internship classes.
+Formal feedback on clinical performance is given to students enrolled in the clinical portion of the program on a semester basis by the faculty members leading the Internship Case Conferences.
 In the paragraphs to follow, the locus of responsibility for making evaluations is delineated as well as the process, criteria, and time frame.